d2si-oss/ooso/README.md

 We assume that the project jar is located at `example-project/target/job.jar`.

 You may create the lambda functions using the [console](http://docs.aws.amazon.com/lambda/latest/dg/getting-started-create-function.html), the [command line](http://docs.aws.amazon.com/cli/latest/reference/lambda/create-function.html) or our [Terraform template](./examples/ad-hoc-example-1/terraform/lambda.tf).

+**Note that you'll only need to deploy the lambdas once.
+You will be able to run all your jobs even if your business code changes without redeploying the infrastructure.**

 ### 4. Deployment
 a.
 The easy way